Maya Ackerman

-Margareta (Maya) Ackerman is a Russian-American computer scientist known for her research in cluster analysis and algorithmic composition of music.
+Margareta Ackerman is a Belarusian-American computer scientist known for her research in cluster analysis and algorithmic composition of music.
 She is an assistant professor of computer science and engineering at Santa Clara University, and the founder and CEO of algorithmic music firm WaveAI.

 Early life and education

-Ackerman was born in the Soviet Union.
-She moved with her family to Israel in 1990, when she was seven years old, and five years later moved again to Canada.
+Ackerman was born in Gomel, USSR.
+She moved with her family to Afula, Israel in 1990, when she was seven years old, and five years later moved again to Canada.
 She was a student of computer science at the University of Waterloo, earning a bachelor's degree in 2006, master's degree in 2007, and Ph.D. in 2012.
 Her dissertation, supervised by Shai Ben-David, was Towards Theoretical Foundations of Clustering.

 Academic career

 After postdoctoral research at the California Institute of Technology and the University of California, San Diego, Ackerman joined the faculty of Florida State University in 2014.
 She moved to San Jose State University in 2016, and to Santa Clara University in 2017.